Eugen888-oss/PP12/README.md

 #### Reflection Questions

 1. **How does GTK’s signal-and-callback mechanism differ from X11’s event loop?**
+   With X11 events, you wait for an event manually using commands in a loop.
+GTK does this automatically using callbacks.
 2. **Why use `pkg-config` when compiling GTK applications?**
+Without this, the linker won't find the libraries.
+This is because the GTK libraries aren't in the default folder.
 ---

 **Remember:** Stop after **90 minutes** and record where you stopped.